hongyanca/astronvim-user/README.md

-# AstroNvim User Configuration Example
+# AstroNvim User Configuration

+This repo is forked from https://github.com/AstroNvim/user_example

 A user configuration template for [AstroNvim](https://github.com/AstroNvim/AstroNvim)